seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ```

-!!! note
+!!! note "Docker parameters"

     The first command uses the option `-d` which starts the service in the background.
 The second command uses the option `-it` which runs the command in interactive mode.

 Enter the e-mail address and the initial password of the admin user. `Superuser created successfully` confirms that the admin user has been created.

 You can now access SeaTable at the host name specified in the Compose file.

 ### Configuring Autostart